Homogyne alpina

 Homogyne alpina, the Alpine coltsfoot or purple colt's-foot, is a rhizomatous herb in the family Asteraceae, which is often used as an ornamental plant.
-In addition, this plant has purple-red flowers, and it is usually associated with the gall flies Ensina sonchi and Acidia cognata.
+The plant has purple-red flowers, and it is usually associated with the gall flies Ensina sonchi and Acidia cognata.

 Homogyne alpina is a perennial plant that reaches a height of 10 to 40 centimeters.
 The rhizome is creeping woolly and scaly.
 The stem is erect, reddish brown and often single head.
 It is hairy silvery-woolly, bare later and usually has 2 leaves on small scales.
-The leaves are basal, long-stalked, leathery, coarse and glossy dark green, the underside is lighter.
+The leaves are all basal, long-stalked, leathery, coarse and glossy dark green, the underside is lighter.
 The leaf blade is heart-kidney-shaped.

-The baskets have a diameter up to 25 mm.
-The bracts are single row, crowded and hairy brown-red woolly at the base.
-The flowers are reddish and longer than the basket case, the corners are purple.
-The fruits have a long hair crown.
+The flower heads have a diameter up to 15 mm.
+The bracts are in a single row, crowded and hairy brown-red woolly at the base.
+The flowers are purple.

-Flowering time is from May to August.

-Occurrence
+Distribution

-Homogyne alpina comes in the mountains of South Central Europe at altitudes from 500 to 3 000 meters.
+Homogyne alpina grows in the mountains of South Central Europe at altitudes from 500 to 3 000 meters.
 The species grows on moist, humus-rich, mossy soil in coniferous forests, bushes and dwarf-shrub heath.
-It is common in the U.K., known from a single location in Angus, Scotland, though it is uncertain whether the plant is native or introduced.
+In the U.K., it is known from a single location in Angus, Scotland.
+It is uncertain whether the plant is native or introduced.